CreationsBliss/book-review-website/README.md

 ## What is done in this projects

 * It is a book review website.
-* In the home page there are 3 reviews.
+* In home page there are 3 reviews.
-* Reviews page hold 6 reviews.
+* Reviews page holds 6 reviews.
-* Blog page contais 3 questions with answer.
+* Blog page contains 3 questions with answer.

 In the project directory, you can run: